To Top

 Four horses have also been named the Horse of the Year in the same year that they won the Haskell Invitational.

-In addition to the $1 million payout to the winner, there are a variety of bonuses that are paid out based on specific criteria.
+In addition to the $1 million payout to the winner, a variety of bonuses are paid out based on specific criteria.

 For example, the owner and trainer of any Triple Crown race victor who starts at the Haskell will receive a $25,000 bonus for every Triple Crown race victory.

-Meanwhile, a $10,000 trainer’s bonus is awarded for each horse starting in the Haskell who is a Grade 1 winner and has not won a leg of the Triple Crown.
+Meanwhile, a $10,000 trainer’s bonus is awarded for each horse starting in the Haskell that is a Grade 1 winner and has not won a leg of the Triple Crown.

-The massive payouts and bonuses are a significant factor in the overall prestige of the actual event.
+The massive payouts and bonuses are a significant factor in the event’s overall prestige.

 The list of champion 3-year-old colts includes: